Gattimela: Plot

 Vedanth is slowly understanding his feelings for Amulya.
 In this period, Suhasini plans to fix Vedanth and Sahithya's marriage.
 However, Vedanth reveals to everyone that he and Sahithya were just acting for the sake of Vikranth's marriage, and breaks his engagement with Sahithya.
 Everyone is delighted except Suhasini.
 Vedanth and Amulya decide to meet and confess their feelings for each other.
 But on the same day, Vedanth is blackmailed and kidnapped by a politician Kishan, who turns out to be Sahithya's brother.
 Vikranth, Dhruva and Amulya join hands to rescue Vedanth.
 Vedanth beats up Kishan and gets him and Sahithya arrested.

 Vedanth and Aryavardhan (Jothe Jotheyali serial on Zee Kannada) come together for a business collaboration.
 They also celebrate the festival of Ganesh Chaturthi together with their respective families.
-There is a bomb scare in which Aryavardhan and Amulya are caught, and Vedanth saves them by diffusing the bomb.
+There is a bomb scare in which Aryavardhan and Amulya are caught, and Vedanth saves them by defusing the bomb.
 Vedanth and Amulya decide to meet once again in his office to confess their feelings for each other.
 But Dhruva reaches the office at that time, interrupting them.
 Vedanth is furious on seeing Dhruva and kicks him out.
 He finds out that Dhruva is living with the Manjunaths.
 Vedanth is furious at Amulya, causing her to resign from his company.
 Later, she follows him to a temple, and is ecstatic and overwhelmed to overhear him confessing his feelings for her.
 Vedanth finds poetry written by Amulya about him at her house, and realizes that Amulya loves him and wants to marry him.
 With Aadya's help, Amulya decides to confess her feelings to Vedanth when they are alone.
 She decorates his house and cooks for him.
 She makes multiple attempts to express her love to Vedanth but he teases her and does not let her.
 Finally, Vedanth romantically confesses his feelings to Amulya, and she happily reciprocates.

 Vedanth and Amulya are now in a relationship, and they decide not to let anyone from their families know about this yet.
 Anjali becomes matured, and Vedanth convinces the Manjunath family to hold a ritual for her, as per Parimala's wish.
 He also starts a new business venture to spread more awareness in society and support women.
 Simultaneously, Suhasini has been causing misunderstandings between Vikranth and Aarthi.